We're here to help!

 We operate a modern fleet of aircraft and our maintenance is to the highest standards possible.
 We take no risks with safety and if something is not quite right it is fixed immediately.
 We do our best to keep the cost of training as low as reasonably possible, however, our modern tailwheel aircraft do come with higher costs in comparison to other aircraft that are commonly used for training.

-Our current dual training (one-on-one training with an instructor) rates can be found here.
+Our current course costs (one-on-one training with an instructor) rates can be found here.

 Yes.
 Every flying hour you conduct in an RA-Aus registered aircraft counts towards a CASA Flight Crew Licence.

 Probably once a week initially for the first month.
 Then once a fortnight thereafter.
 Why?
 It’s like anything you’ve learnt.
-If you don’t practice, you forget.
+If you don’t practice regularly, you’ll forget it, not the best idea when you’re flying a plane.

 While you can learn to fly from any age, you cannot go solo before you are 15.
 As a result we don’t recommend that you conduct many lessons before the age of 14.